Life Story Work

 Therapeutic Life Story Work usually refers to a set programme of professionally delivered sessions which usually aim to help an adopted child make sense of the (often confusing or contradictory) information about their past, to help them explore perceptions and misconceptions, to enable them to develop their own coherent narrative and put their past into perspective.

-We help CCS adopters by getting alongside you from the very beginning of your adoption journey, offering information and support to help you manage this vital work with your child.
+At CCS we help our adopters by getting alongside you from the very beginning of your adoption journey offering information and support to help you manage this vital work with your child.

 - Letterbox or direct contact.

-- Creating, rewriting or developing Life Story Books and other tools.
+- Providing templates and guidance around creating, rewriting or developing Life Story Books.

-- Communicating effectively with your child around life story work.
+- Advice on how to communicate effectively with your child around life story work.

 Your donations change lives.
 We’re a charity and we need your support so that we can continue to be there for our children and their families with regular groups, social events, courses and therapies.How You Can Help